OHSU Health Information Library Topics

 Detailed information on leukemia in childhood, including symptoms, staging, diagnosis, and treatment

-Detailed information on lymphadenopathy, including causes, symptoms, diagnosis, and treatment
+Detailed information on liver tumors, including types, symptoms, staging, diagnosis, and treatment

 Mucositis can be a very troublesome and painful side effect of chemotherapy.
 Common symptoms include diarrhea and abdominal cramping or tenderness.